 Once upon a time, if you were a company that thought ahead enough to recycle, you were winning civic awards for being environmentally conscious.
 Now, recycling is the norm, as over 80% of office waste is recyclable and people expect you to do it.
 But it goes beyond just sorting your trash.
 Nary a new building goes up that isn’t LEED (Leadership in Energy and Environmental Design) certified.
 And if you own a construction firm that can’t do that kind of building, you’re going to lose a lot of jobs.

-Doing other things, like installing energy-saving sensors on lights, offering employees options to telecommute to save on gas, and using alternative energy sources are huge factors in CSR.
+Doing other things, like installing energy-saving sensors on lights, offering employees options to telecommute to save on gas, and using alternative energy sources are huge factors in showing the rest of the world that you take your corporate social responsibility seriously.
 As are utilizing green methods to dispose of hazardous materials, like fryer oil and auto waste.

 Have a Cause

 Charitable giving, regardless of economic conditions, has been on the rise over the past decade.
 Even after the great recession it steadily increased, and totaled $358 billion worldwide in 2014.
-So businesses are expected to give a little back.
+So businesses are expected to give a little back as a way of showing that they’re socially responsible.
 And by “a little,” we mean cash.

-Anonymous donations are great, but they don’t really show the community what you’re doing.
+Anonymous donations are great, but they don’t really show the community what you’re doing, that you’re well aware of the importance of your corporate social responsibility.
 Aligning yourself with a local non-profit organization, however, gives your company a charitable identity.
 So when your name keeps showing up at fundraisers for a specific organization, people will see you as more than a business.
 They’ll see you as a member of the community who’s trying to make life better with something more than profit.

 Be an Active Member of the Community